 VII.
-Polici es for Need-Based Funds YES NO OTHER A. Do the application policies require use of the U.S. Department of Education Free Application for Federal Student Aid (FAFSA)?
-B. Do the need-based programs consider the amount of PELL funds a student is entitled to receive as a resource regardless of whether the student has applied for the PELL grant?
-C. To be considered for aid, do independent students submit documentation to their school's financial aid office in accordance with federal requirements?
-D. Are all discrepancies between the FAFSA and the income tax return resolved?
-E. Has the financial aid office obtained information regarding students certified for: 1) a. veterans benefits? b. other public benefits?2) Are benefits compared with the financial aid application and apparent discrepancies resolved?
-F. Is it institutional policy that no State-funded, need-based student assistance is disbursed until a complete application is submitted containing: All required application signatures?
-Required certification by student that (he/she) does not owe a repayment to any institution and is not in default on any educational loan to any institution?
+Policie es for Need-Based Funds YES NO OTHER A. Do the application policies require use of the U.S. Department of Education Free Application for Federal Student Aid (FAFSA)?
+B. To be considered for aid, do independent students submit documentation to their school's financial aid office in accordance with federal requirements?
+C. Are all discrepancies between the FAFSA and the income tax return resolved?
+D. Has the financial aid office obtained information regarding students certified for: 1) a. veterans benefits if required?
+(Note: Effective with the 2010-11 award year, veteran educational benefits no longer treated as estimated financial assistance) b. other public benefits?2) Are benefits compared with the financial aid application and apparent discrepancies resolved?
+E. Is it institutional policy that no State-funded, need-based student assistance is disbursed until a complete application is submitted containing: All required application signatures?
+Required certification by student that (he/she) does not owe a repayment to any institution and is not in default on any educational loop to any institution? default on any educational loan to any institution?
 3) Application has sufficient information to determine eligibility?
 4) Sufficient information and detail on application to evaluate need using a valid FAFSA?
 5) Application contains statements of penalties for intentionally providing incorrect information?
 6) Information is collected that parallels the information required by CCHE in its Residency Classification Form (CCHE-C-1)?
 For private schools, this information is used for state-funded financial aid purposes only.